Do You Need a License for Karaoke?

 Whatever method you choose, make sure that potential customers know about your karaoke business!

-What Does Copyright Includes in Karaoke?
+What Does Copyright Include in Karaoke?

 When you purchase a karaoke machine, it usually comes with a copyright notice.